 Mr. O'Quigley was appointed as a Director in September 2012.
 Mr. O'Quigley accepted the position of Chief Executive Officer pursuant to an employment contract dated 10 April 2012 and commenced employment on 1 May 2012.
-Mr. O'Quigley received an annual salary of US\$340,000, which was increased by US\$50,000 on 1 July 2013 on the achievement of certain targets; and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
+Mr. O'Quigley receives an annual salary of US\$390,000, and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
 Mr. O'Quigley's salary can be further increased by US\$50,000 on the achievement of certain future targets.
-The Company can terminate Mr. O'Quigley's employment contract on 12 months notice, or payment in lieu of notice.
+The Company can terminate Mr. O'Quigley's employment contract on 12 months' notice, or payment in lieu of notice.
 This contract does not include a "change of control" provision.

-Mr. Eoin Grindley
+Mr. Michael Gallagher

-Mr. Grindley entered into an employment agreement on 18 June 2012 whereby Mr. Grindley was appointed as the Company's Chief Financial Officer.
-Mr. Grindley commenced employment on 30 July 2012.
-Mr. Grindley was paid an annual salary of €160,000 which may have been increased by up to €40,000 on achieving certain targets, and was eligible for a bonus of up to 50% of his annual salary.
-The Company could terminate Mr. Grindley's employment agreement on six months' notice, or payment in lieu of notice.
-This contract did not include a "change of control" provision.
-Mr Grindley stepped down from his position on 16 June 2014.
+Mr. Gallagher was appointed Chief Financial Officer on 17 June 2014.
+During 2015 Mr. Gallagher was paid an annual salary of $\in$ 160,000.
+Mr Gallagher's annual salary may be increased by up to $\in$ 40,000 on achieving certain targets, and is eligible for a bonus of up to 50% of his annual salary.
+The Company can terminate Mr. Gallagher's employment agreement on six months' notice, or payment in lieu of notice.
+This contract does not include a "change of control" provision